lucyzhang95/Disbiome/README.md

 - 10742 records in the output total with 2322 records with duplicated _id
 - 95 records do not have taxid (10837 - 10742 = 95)
 - 8420 records without duplicated output_dict _id
-- meddra_id: 322 without duplicates (46 meddra_id are mapped to MONDO, 276 has no mapping)
+- meddra_id: 322 unique meddra_id (46 meddra_id are mapped to MONDO, 276 has no mapping)
-- ncbi_taxid: 1535 without duplicates
+- ncbi_taxid: 1535 unique taxid value

 ## Output Example: